Vital-Ahishakiye/Google-Advanced-Data-Analytics-Projects-/Project-1/README.md

 | Tolls_amount            | Total amount of all tolls paid in the trip.                                 |
 | Total_amount            | The total amount charged to passengers, excluding cash tips.                |

-## Next Steps
-1. Perform exploratory data analysis (EDA) to identify trends and outliers in the dataset.
-2. Clean the dataset to handle any missing or inconsistent data points.
-3. Build a regression model to estimate taxi fares based on various features in the dataset.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.